Frequently Asked Questions

 A: If you have never used a monofin before, you will definitely find it strange at first to have your feet tied together.
 Don't worry, this strangeness will disappear once you find that you can swim much better with a DOL-Fin than you can swim without it.
 Learning DOL-Fin swimming is similar to learning to ride a bicycle.
 It takes some practice to get the feel for it, but once you learn how, it is easy and feels completely natural.
 For some people this happens right away, and for others it can take several hours of practice.
 It all depends on the individual's ability for learning new skills.
 I have found that young people seem to learn it faster.
 Most teenagers have it figured out in 5 to 10 minutes.
 I think it is because their brains are more plastic and they simply learn new skills faster than older people who are more set in their ways.

-A: The DOL-Fin X-20 can generally fit into a variety of suitcases and gear bags with just the folding of the fin tips, which is a tool-free process that takes about 10 seconds.
-The X-20 with an XL fin blade will probably require the removal of the fin blade and in this configuration can fit nicely is any generic 36" duffel bag.
+A: The DOL-Fin Pilot and X-20 can usually fit into a variety of suitcases and gear bags with just the folding of the fin tips, which is a tool-free process that takes about 10 seconds (example in picture to the right).
+For more packing options the fin blade can be removed.
 Removing the fin blade requires the removal of 4 screws.

-When I SCUBA dive with the DOL-Fin, I typically cruise around at 1.5 to 2.0 knots.
-This is where I feel comfortable and maintain my respiratory minute volume low enough for efficient use of my air supply.
+When I SCUBA dive with the DOL-Fin Pilot, I typically cruise around at 1.5 to 2.0 knots, but I can sprint at speeds up around 3 mph.
+Around 2 knots is where I feel comfortable and maintain my respiratory minute volume low enough for efficient use of my air supply.
 I usually dive with a fairly clean and low drag SCUBA kit, but when I go deep I take redundant air supplies which add more drag and my swimming speeds are lower.
 The bottom line is that swimming speed depends as heavily on the diver and his or her equipment configuration as it does the swimming fin or fins they are using.

 In general, based on propulsive efficiencies, I expect that for a given SCUBA configuration and level of swimming effort, the DOL-Fin will propel a diver 60% to 90% faster than typical dive fins would achieve.